Alex-Addy/BioInformatics-Projects/flu_report.md

 There are key differences between these 3 types of flu.
 The A class of influenza viruses are divided into subtypes based on two proteins on the surface of the virus.
 Those proteins being hemagglutinin (H) and neuraminidase (N).
 Of that, there are 18 types of H and N. (H1 through H18 and N1 through N11).
 As implied, that is where the classifications of A types are named.

 On the contrary, B class is not divided into subtypes, but they can be broken further down into strains and strains.
-The current circulating B class belong of one or two lineages, B/Yamagata and B/Victoria.
+The current circulating B class belong of one or two lineages, B/Yamagata and B/Victoria.[2]

-(source cdc.gov/flu)

 Materials and Methods:
 Our data will come from the flu database at NCBI.
 Our observations and comparisons will be obtained from using the various tools using the database.
 With those tools, we will use a few different algorithms such as neighbor-joining and UPGMA.